gregbayer/logcatcher/README.md

 # Tests

-After you have LogCatcher running, you can test it with:
+After you have LogCatcher running, you can test it by running the included test.
+You should see logs show up in /mnt/scribe_logs/application1/.

 		python test/localhost/test_logs.py

-You should see logs show up in /mnt/scribe_logs/application1/.
+This project could use some more extensive tests.
+If you write some, please send a pull request!

 # Load Balancer Config